-The online permit system went operational April 2014 and as of September 2014 there is a privately owned certified scale on the approach to the Pharr International Port of Entry.
-After initial infrequent activity, the permitting system in mid-2014, it saw interest in the system rise from 2015 (265+ permits issued per week) to 2016 (550+ permits issued per week) and in 2017 saw continued growth to about 650+ permits issued per week.
-The total amount collected from 1/1/2017 to 12/01/2017 was \$3,031,553 with \$81,073 going to convenience fees (for credit card use) and the remainder comprising \$2,9501,480 in permit fees of which \$106,776 went to ProMiles (online system operator), \$338,796 to HCRMA (OW/OS administrator), and \$2,507,908 to TxDOT (for O&M of OW/OS network).
-The OW/OS Corridor has amassed steady use by industry, and in 2017 The HCRMA was granted the right to collect a \$200/trip initial minimum with yearly rate increases based on a documented Consumer Price Index for All Urban Consumers (CPI-U), U.S. City Average, published monthly by the United States Bureau of Labor Statistics or its successor in function.
-The demand for an overweight destination through Hidalgo County POE's is currently being met by the OW/OS corridor which sets a positive trend toward commercial traffic utilizing HCRMA's emerging infrastructure to gain a logistics edge in their shipping operations.
-The 365 Toll and IBTC projects are being designed for overweight traffic (and maintenance) and are intended to be the long-term overweight corridor system with some of the existing branches staying in place for circulation to destinations.
+The total amount collected from 1/1/2018 to 11/09/2018 was \$6,281,908 with \$142,308 going to convenience fees (for credit card use) and the remainder comprising of \$6,139,600 in permit fees with: \$92,094 going to ProMiles (online system operator), \$828,846 going to HCRMA (OW/OS administrator), and \$5,218,660 going to TxDOT (for O&M projects along the OW/OS network).
+The OW/OS Corridor has amassed steady use by industry, and as of November 2017 the HCRMA started to collect a permit fee of \$200/trip with potential yearly rate increases based on a documented Consumer Price Index for All Urban Consumers (CPI-U), U.S. City Average, published monthly by the United States Bureau of Labor Statistics or its successor in function.
+The demand for an overweight destination through Hidalgo County POE's is currently being met by the OW/OS corridor-which sets a positive trend toward commercial traffic utilizing HCRMA's emerging infrastructure to gain a logistics edge in their shipping operations.
+The 365 Toll and IBTC projects incorporate overweight traffic (and maintenance) into their pavement designs and are intended to be the long-term overweight corridor system with some of the existing branches staying in place for circulation to destinations.